sabnisshreyas91/Numbeer-of-Male-vs-Female-lead-Households-by-Age-Groups---Karnataka-Districts/README.md

 ![levels](images/levels.PNG)

-Further, the 'Total',Rural' and 'Urban' levels for 'State - KARNATAKA' 'All Ages' can be further split on age groups as below:
+Further, the 'Total',Rural' and 'Urban' levels for 'State - KARNATAKA' 'All Ages' can be split on age groups as below:

 ![age_levels](images/levels_2.PNG)